 Planning for the future of Stapleton had been going on since 1989, beginning with the Stapleton Tomorrow process and culminating with the Stapleton Development Plan.
 This Plan was the product of a partnership between the City and County of Denver, the Stapleton Redevelopment Foundation, a Citizens's Advisory Board appointed by Mayor Wellington Webb and a highly skilled technical consulting team.
 Throughout the process, more than 100 community presentations and meetings were held to insure community-wide participation and input.

-In 1991, the City Council adopted the Stapleton Tomorrow Plan, which identified the following 8 basic objectives for the redevelopment of the Stapleton Airport.
+In 1991, the City Council adopted the Stapleton Tomorrow Plan (The Green Book), which identified the following 8 basic objectives for the redevelopment of the Stapleton Airport.
 These objectives continue to guide the continued development plan of the site.

 - Generate significant economic development.